libo010/bo-li-portfolio/README.md

 # Portfolio

 ## Assignment: [Visualizing government Debt](visualizing-government-debt.md)
+> Here you can find my Assignment: Visulizing Goverment Debt

 ## Assignment: [Critique and Redesign](critique-and-redesign.md)
-Here you can find my Assignment: Critique and redesign (MakeoverMonday).
+> Here you can find my Assignment: Critique and redesign (MakeoverMonday).

 ## Final project
-Here it might be helpful to include a high-level description of your final project.
+Colorado is world-famous for its winter sports, but visiting can be intimidating and expensive.
+With tickets ranging from $50 to over $250, how do you know what you are paying for?
+This project helps you navigate the trade-offs between cost, snow reliability, and terrain.

 - [Part I](final-project-part-one)

 - [Part II](final-project-part-two)